The Cayley-Dickson doubling products: Conclusion

 \section{Conclusion}

-We have identified the eight variations of the doubling-products which produce the Cayley-Dickson algebras and presented an alternate conception of the order pair of two sequences as consisting of the `shuffling' of the two sequences.
-We have demonstrated how the corresponding `shuffle basis' for Cayley-Dickson algebras reveals the periodic and fractal nature of the twist underlying the product of the basis vectors of the algebra and identified one in particular $(a,b)(c,d)=(ac-b^*d ,da^*+bc )$ which has a particularly appealing twist map yet has heretofore not been investigated.
+Four variations of the doubling-products which produce the Cayley-Dickson algebras have been identified as well as four `pseudo' Cayley-Dickson algebras with fractal patterns in their structure constants.
+Also, an alternate conception has been illustrated of the ordered pair of two sequences as consisting of the `shuffling' of the two sequences.
 We have also presented another instance of the use of a `twist tree' for determining the twist function of a Cayley-Dickson algebra.
-In regard to Octonion algebras in particular we have suggested an alternate way to label the Fano Plane in such a way that the structure constants have a consistent orientation in the plane.
+In regard to octonion algebras in particular we have suggested an alternate way to label the Fano Plane in such a way that the structure constants have a consistent orientation in the plane.
 It is hoped that the alternate perspectives offered in this paper will prove useful to other researchers.